+Arizona has a law prohibiting public schools from charging tuition for transfer students, so this option is always free.
 You can take advantage of open enrollment by visiting multiple public schools near you and discovering which is the best fit for your family.
 Traditional public schools may differ in learning methods and one may just “feel different” than another to you.

 For example, one traditional public school in Arizona we talked to, Coyote Springs Elementary School, has a unique focus on “authenticity in learning.”
 Pamela Clark, the school’s instructional specialist, shared one of the school’s cool practices for the beginning of the school year.
 It’s called “two for ten.”
 She said, “We want everyone on campus to spend ten minutes with a child for a couple of weeks just getting to know them, talking about things other than school, and every person on campus participates, including teachers, custodians, the cafeteria staff.”

 Each school has a charter which explains the school’s purpose and what specific community need it serves.
-That could be providing a Spanish immersion program or offering a rigorous, literacy-based curriculum.
+For example, Arizona Autism Charter School focuses on the educational needs of children with autism, while others may focus on language immersion or mathematics.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 For more information on charter schools in your state, check out the Arizona Charter Schools Association.
 Families in the metro-Phoenix area may also be interested in Raising Arizona Kids’ annual guide to all nearby charters.